kjavier/luzvimin/README.md

 # Luzvimin

-TODO: Write a gem description
+Luzvimin is a gem that lists all regions and provinces in the Philippines

 ## Installation